Flexible Solutions

 • No initial tooling costs

-• Very quick to begin producing the prototype part (if material is in stock)
+• Very quick to begin producing prototype parts with in-stock materials

-• Very simple and inexpensive to change a dimension or geometry of the part
+• Very simple and inexpensive to change a dimension or part geometry

 • Easy and inexpensive to investigate variations in design

-Using “Soft Tooling” to produce parts with Rotary and Flat Bed Die Cutting
+“Soft Tooling” to Produce Parts with Rotary and Flat Bed Die Cutting

 flexible-die

-In addition to cutting methods discussed above, we can also build cutting dies to produce prototypes with Rotary and Flat Bed Die Cutting.
-These might be Chemical Etched Dies or Steel-Rule Dies.
+In addition to the cutting methods discussed above, we can also build cutting dies to produce prototypes with rotary and flatbed die cutting.
+These might be chemical etched dies or steel-rule dies.
 Chem-etched dies can be made for flat-bed-punch-presses or for rotary presses.
-Steel-Rule Dies are made for flat-bed presses only.
+Steel-rule dies are made for flat-bed presses only.

 • Can be created relatively quickly (days, not weeks)